sebastienrousseau/sebastienrousseau.github.io/_posts/expertise.md

 ## twitter_creator - The Twitter Card creator of the page.
 twitter_creator: "wwdseb"
 ## twitter_description - The Twitter Card description of the page.
-twitter_description: "Make beautiful websites with Kaishi, a Shokunin Static Site Generator Starter Template."
+twitter_description: "Everything You Need to Build a Stunning Website."
 ## twitter_image - The Twitter Card image of the page.
 twitter_image: "https://kura.pro/kaishi/images/logos/kaishi.svg"
 ## twitter_image:alt - The Twitter Card image alt of the page.